-The Company's Corporate Governance Guidelines, the Code of Conduct, Categorical Standards for Independence of Directors and the Related Party Transaction Policy are available on the Company's website at https://investor.avistacorp.com.
+The Company's Corporate Governance Guidelines, the Code of Conduct, and the Related Party Transaction Policy are available on the Company's website at https://avistacorp.gcs-web.com/corporate-governance.
 A written copy of any of these documents will be provided free of charge to any person upon request to the Corporate Secretary's office at 1411 East Mission Avenue, P.O.
 Box 3727 (MSC-10), Spokane, Washington 99220.